YatharthChauhan2362/Data-Structure-Algorithms-Interview-Cheat-Sheet/README.md

-# Tech Interview Cheat Sheet
+# Tech Interview Cheat Sheet (Author: Yatharth Chauhan)

 This list is meant to be both a quick guide and reference for further research into these topics.
 It's basically a summary of that comp sci course you never took or forgot about, so there's no way it can cover everything in depth.